lifepointchurch/lifepoint.github.io/upward.md

 **As an Upward Sports PARENT**

-You will see your young athlete develop in Football skills and so much more.
+You will see your young athlete develop in Volleyball skills and so much more.
 Upward Sports firmly believes that its 360 Progression offers the most complete sports experience possible for your young athletes as they grow both on and off the court or field of competition.

 **TRANSFORM the life of your young athlete**

 Established in 1995, Upward Sports is the world’s largest Christian youth sports provider.
 Upward Sports is the only organization that offers the [360 Progression™](https://www.upward.org/about/360progression), a uniquely designed total sports experience that adapts and expands as players grow in their personal athletic journeys.
-The 360 Progression develops total athletes mentally, athletically, spiritually, and socially – producing players who excel both on and off the field.
+The 360 Progression develops total athletes mentally, athletically, spiritually, and socially – producing players who excel both on and off the court.

 **Serve as an Upward Sports VOLUNTEER**
 Oakdale Upward Sports is so blessed by the service of volunteers, who help ensure that our programs run smoothly and soundly.
-There are a variety of different volunteer opportunities available for our Flag Football program.
+There are a variety of different volunteer opportunities available for our Volleyball program.
 Email [oakdaleupwardsports@gmail.com](mailto:oakdaleupwardsports@gmail.com) for details.

 **Important dates**
 - Evaluations - July 9, 2022